-Regenerative agriculture restores soil properties, captures carbon, and produces high-quality food
+Agriculture that restores soil properties, captures carbon and produces high-quality food

-At IRTA, we are researching regenerative agriculture because we believe in a sustainable agricultural model that reduces greenhouse gas emissions, regenerates both field biodiversity and soil properties, and is economically viable for the sector.
+At IRTA we research regenerative agriculture because we want to commit to a sustainable agricultural model that reduces greenhouse gas emissions, regenerates both the biodiversity of the fields and the properties of the soils, and is economically profitable for the sector.

-Soil cover with plants improves water and nutrient retention, increases biodiversity, and protects against erosion.
+Covering the soil with plants and porous mulches improves water and nutrient retention, increases its biodiversity and protects it from erosion.

-Crop diversification, cover crops, and creating habitats for pollinators and natural enemies enhance biodiversity.
+Crop diversification, plant cover and the creation of habitats for pollinators and natural enemies of pests enhance biodiversity.

-Crop residues, such as pruning remains or stubble, are used to add organic matter to the soil, improve its fertility, and retain moisture for longer.
-This practice also promotes carbon sequestration and improves soil structure.
+Crop residues, such as pruning residues or stubble, are used to provide organic matter to the soil, to improve its fertility and to conserve its moisture for a longer time.
+In addition, this practice promotes carbon sequestration and improves its structure.

 “Regenerative agriculture offers the opportunity to ensure the production of quality food for present and future generations.”

-We are developing the Regenerative Agriculture (AgriRegenCat) and Carbon Agriculture in Catalonia (AgriCarboniCat) projects, funded by the Generalitat of Catalonia to improve crop resilience to climate change.
+At IRTA we are developing the Regenerative Agriculture ( AgriRegenCat ) and Carbon Agriculture in Catalonia ( AgriCarboniCat ) projects, funded by the Generalitat de Catalunya through the Climate Fund to improve the resilience of crops to climate change.

-1️⃣ To research and identify the best techniques of regenerative and carbon agriculture to expand knowledge in this research field.
+1) Investigate and identify the best techniques for regenerative agriculture and carbon in order to expand knowledge within this field of research.

-2️⃣ To transfer scientific knowledge to the technical sector so that the most productive and sustainable regenerative agricultural practices can be applied economically and environmentally.
+2) Transfer scientific knowledge to the technical sector so that the most productive and economically and environmentally sustainable regenerative agriculture practices can be applied.

-3️⃣ To inform the public about regenerative agriculture, highlighting the benefits of consuming sustainable foods.
+3) Disseminate and disseminate to the non-specialized public what regenerative agriculture is and highlight the benefits of consuming sustainable foods.

-Through researching regenerative agricultural practices, we aim to lead the transition towards a more sustainable agricultural future, providing practical and economically viable solutions.
+Through research into regenerative agriculture practices, we want to lead the transition towards a more sustainable agricultural future, providing practical and economically viable solutions.

 Biodiversity

-We characterize the soil microbiome, soil and aerial invertebrates (pollinators and natural pest enemies), and floral diversity.
+We characterize the soil microbiome, soil and aerial invertebrates (pollinators and natural enemies of pests) as well as floral diversity.

 Soil quality and health